ThomasHandwerker/usemin/README.md

 #### Returns:
 *(boolean)* Throws error, otherwise true.

-### usemin.getHtml(content, blocks, htmlmin, config, nobundle)
+### usemin.getHtml(content, blocks, htmlmin, config, nobundle, hashing, dest)
-Returns the HTML with replaced references to non-optimized scripts or stylesheets.
-Last parameter ensure, if block source files shall be bundled or not.
+Returns the HTML with replaced references to non-optimized scripts or stylesheets. `nobundle` parameter ensure, if block source files shall be bundled. `hashing` allows to hash created bundle file with md5 and append hash-value to the `src=` script tag.
+The `dest` parameter is necessary for hashing in order to find location of created bundle files.

 #### Parameters:
 *(string)* **content** - Content of the HTML file as a string.
 (The reason for this is because the